jaredpdesigns/thesekidsread/src/_posts/2016-10-04-the-incredible-intergalactic-journey-home.md

 ---
 layout: post

-title:  "The Little Girl Who Lost Her Name"
+title:  "The Incredible Intergalactic Journey Home"

 description: "Put in a child's name and address, and POW!
 A unique adventure, from outer space all the way home to their front door.
 Crammed with crazy characters and hilarious twists, it's a gift of galactic proportions, perfect for any boy or girl."